|

 existence of bodies.
 It is shapeless and all-consuming "awful chasm" from which

-there were initial sources of a material world.
+there were initial sources of the material world.

-If from the point of view of physiognomy the interval between a nose and a upper
+If from the point of view of physiognomy the interval between nose and upper

 lip is expressed then the man perceives the world vaguely as chaotic space in